 - You have a skin irritation or an unusual lesion or a rash, lump, cut, moles, or lots of freckles and/or abrasions (where you want to get pierced)

-- You have diabetes, hemophilia, an auto-immune disorder, certain heart conditions, or other medical conditions that might interfere with the healing process
+- You have diabetes, hemophilia, auto-immune disorders congenital heart disease , or other medical conditions that might interfere with the healing process

-- You have a job or participate in an activity that would make having a piercing risky
+- You have a job or participate in an activity that would make having a piercing unacceptable

 - A licensed professional piercer feels that it would be a bad idea